 This hiking trail is short but very interesting, both in terms of history and nature.
-If you're sight-seeing in Thingvellir, you should absolutely add this short hike to your agenda – it takes just over half an hour.
+If you're sight-seeing in Thingvellir National Park, you should absolutely add the Execution Trail to your agenda – it takes just over half an hour.

 Thingvellir is one of three national parks in Iceland, the other two are Snaefellsnes National Park and Vatnajokull National Park.

 Thingvellir is a remarkable place, both in geological and historical terms.
 Thingvellir is situated between two tectonic plates, the North American and the Eurasian.
 It is actually quite easy to see the continental drift between the two tectonics, there are visible cracks and faults traversing the area.
 Some of these cracks are very large, like the walkable Almannagjá for instance, and the Silfra fissure where you can go snorkeling.

 The historical significance of Thingvellir for Iceland is also great.
 Shortly after the settlement, the newcomers chose Thingvellir to be the location for a common parliament, Althingi.
 Being established in 930, Althingi is the world’s oldest parliament.